smkn4malang/smkcoding_TripBoss/README.md

 This application can help people to find they favorite trip.
 We here to help your Trip.

 Easiest Operational, Simple Payment.
+This apps contains some bug, may the apps close sometimes.

 ![Login](screenshot/Screenshot_2018-09-02-11-49-13-77.png)
 ![Menu](screenshot/Screenshot_2018-09-02-11-49-17-20.png)
 ![Chart](screenshot/Screenshot_2018-09-02-11-49-19-39.png)